indrode/lament/articles/top_albums.markdown

 ## [2.
 Dream City Film Club - Dream City Film Club (1997)](https://en.wikipedia.org/wiki/Dream_City_Film_Club)

-Unbeknownst to the majority, this short-lived band may have just been too good for the zeitgeist, time, and age of their existence (1995-1999).
+Unbeknownst to the majority, this short-lived band may have just been too good for the zeitgeist of their existence (1995-1999).
-<small><b>Usual suspects:</b> Night of Nights, If I Die I Die</small>

 ___